Gigaspaces/xap-docs/site-hugo/content/sbp/wan-gateway-master-slave-replication.markdown

 # Installing and Running the Example

 1. Download the [WAN-Gateway-Examples.zip](https://github.com/Gigaspaces/wan-gateway-examples/archive/master.zip) archive.
 It includes two folders: **deploy** and **scripts**.
 View on [GitHub](https://github.com/Gigaspaces/wan-gateway-examples/tree/master/WAN_Replication_MasterSlave)
-2. Please extract the file and and copy the content of the **deploy** folder into `\<GIGASPACES_HOME>\deploy` folder.
+2. Extract the file and and copy the contents of the **deploy** folder to the `\<GIGASPACES_HOME>\deploy` folder.
-3. Extract the `scripts` folder to an arbitrary location and edit the `setExampleEnv.bat/sh` script to include correct values for `NIC_ADDR` as the machine IP and `GS_HOME` as the GigaSpaces root folder location.
+3. Extract the `scripts` folder to an arbitrary location and edit the `setExampleEnv.bat/sh` script to include the machine IP address for `NIC_ADDR` and the GigaSpaces root folder location for `GS_HOME`.

-The `scripts` folder contains the necessary scripts to start the [Grid Service Agent](/product_overview/service-grid.html#gsa) for each cluster, in addition to a deploy script `deployAll.bat/sh` which will be used to automate the deployment of all three gateways and space instances.
-This will allow you to run the entire setup on one machine to simplify testing.
+The `scripts` folder contains the necessary scripts to start the [Grid Service Agent](/product_overview/service-grid.html#gsa) for each cluster, in addition to a deploy script `deployAll.bat/sh` that is used to automate the deployment of all three gateways and sSpace instances.
+This allows you to run the entire setup on one machine to simplify testing.
 Here are the steps to run the example:

-1. Run `startAgent-GB.bat/sh` or to start GB site.
+1. Run `startAgent-GB.bat/sh` to start the GB site.
-2. Run `startAgent-HK.bat/sh` to start HK site.
+2. Run `startAgent-HK.bat/sh` to start the HK site.
-3. Run `startAgent-US.bat/sh` to start US site.
+3. Run `startAgent-US.bat/sh` to start the US site.
-4. Run `deployAll.bat/sh` file to deploy all the processing units listed above.
+4. Run `deployAll.bat/sh` file to deploy all the Processing Units listed above.

 # Viewing the Clusters

 - Start the GigaSpaces Management Center and configure the appropriate lookup groups through the "Group Management" dialog.
-- Once all clusters are up and running, you will need to enable the relative groups:
+- After all clusters are up and running, you must enable the relative groups:

 ![group_management_dialog.jpg](/attachment_files/sbp/group_management_dialog.jpg)